65-Year Mystery Solved as Philly Cops Finally Identify Murdered ‘Boy in the Box’

 The boy was identified as 4-year-old Joseph Augustus Zarelli, police said in a Thursday press conference.

 Zarelli’s body was found in a cardboard box on the side of a Philadelphia road on Feb.
 25, 1957.
-Detectives probed for decades to identify the boy and his killer to no avail, but were able to positively ID the child this week after genealogists uncovered the name of his father and found his birth certificate.
+Detectives probed for decades to identify the boy and his killer to no avail, but were able to positively ID the child this week after genealogists uncovered potential relatives that led detectives to find Zarelli's birth certificate.

 The mystery surrounding Zarelli’s death received national attention in the 50s as details emerged about his slaying.
 The boy was clean and had been freshly groomed, but was badly beaten.
 Cops guessed he was between 3 to 7 years old.